xervice/kernel/README.md

 Own services
 ----------------
-To create an own service you have to implement the ServiceInterface.
+To create an own service you have to implement the BootInterface and/or the ExecuteInterface.

 ***Example***
 ```php